 A conflicting opinion over .cars leads to an interesting contention set problem.

-A panelist for a string confusion objection brought by Google against DERcars, LLC over the top level domain name .cars has ruled in favor of Google.
+A panelist for a string confusion objection brought by Google against DERcars, LLC over the top level domain name .cars has ruled in favor (link removed because no longer active) of Google.

 By ruling in favor of Google, that means DERcars’ application for .cars will be put into a contention set with Google’s application for .car.